 - Any combination of Create, Delete, and Update

-- If the map includes error layers and you enable sync on the feature service, be aware that you should not edit these error layers in the offline map.
+- If the map includes attribute rule error layers and you enable sync on the ArcGIS Server feature service, do not edit these error layers in the offline map.
 If you do, the edits will not be applied to the error layers when you synchronize.

 As a result, data that is taken offline by an administrator or the service owner is always editable.
 If you require read-only offline feature layers, they must be taken offline by a nonadministrative user other than the feature service owner.

 For feature services on federated ArcGIS Server sites, organization owners and feature layer owners can edit a feature layer even if the feature layer does not have editing enabled.
 The allowed editing operations set on a feature service on a federated site apply to the following:

 - Any user who is a member of a role that has privileges to edit features and who has access to the feature layer.

 - If you share the feature layer with everyone (public), anyone with access to the feature layer can edit it.
 This includes people not signed in to the organization and all organization members, even those who do not have privileges to edit features.